dogeystamp/bitmask/README.md

 # Bitmask

-Implementation of a Bitmask class in Python, allowing easy manipulation of EnumFlag values.
+Implementation of a Bitmask class in Python, allowing easy manipulation of IntFlag values.

 ## Features

-* create bitmasks from any EnumFlag type
+* create bitmasks from any IntFlag type

 * simple "flag in Bitmask" syntax